Akter8/amazon-product-restock-notifier/README.md

 # How to use:
     .
+Make the necessary changes in the file GUI.py (change line 158 and line 92) .
+Launch the GUI.py to make changes in the input.
+    .
+Click on "Edit the values" to change any data.
+Then you can either Save+Exit or Save+Run.
+    .
 Make the necessary changes in the URL.
     .
 Enable 2-factor-authentication on Google.
 Here: https://www.google.com/landing/2step/
     .
 Enable Google Apps passwords for mail, and update it in the code.
 Here: https://myaccount.google.com/apppasswords